kodirovsshik/libksn/README.md

 # libksn
-Support library for my everyday coding, nothing really to see here
+Support library for my typical coding needs, nothing really to see here

-Why would you ever get here?
+Deprecated in favor of libksn_modular (uses C++20 modules)

+# Warning: Bad code & project organization lies ahead!
-But just in case you wonder, all headers are in ./ksn/include
+All headers are in ./ksn/include